 Instructor of the Month

 Tell us a little about you.
 Where you live, what your background is.
-What you do in addition to being a Certified Instructor.

 How did you start running?